Skip to main content

 Context and conflict

-First, link check: did the citation open the right document and land near the claimed evidence?
-Second, relevance check: does the passage discuss the same entity, date, method, or limitation as the answer?
-Third, claim-strength check: does the passage prove the full sentence?
+First, did the citation open the right file and land near the claimed support?
+Second, does the passage discuss the same person, date, method, or limit as the answer?
+Third, does it support the whole sentence?

-If any level fails, rewrite the note as a question, add a caveat, or keep searching the source before treating the answer as evidence.
+If a check fails, turn the note into a question, add a warning, or keep reading the source.
+Do not present the answer as a fact.

 CheckWhat to inspectWhat to do if it fails